 Jerry Seinfeld isn’t the most obvious place to start when unpicking the many inspirations behind Quentin Tarantino’s film-making career.
-Masters of the big screen like Sergio Leone, Jean-Luc Godard and Jean-Pierre Melville are more likely to be cited as the formative forces on Tarantino and his blistering debut, Reservoir Dogs, which turns 25 years old this month.
+Masters of the big screen like Sergio Leone, Jean-Luc Godard and Jean-Pierre Melville are more likely to be cited as the formative forces on Tarantino and his blistering debut, Reservoir Dogs, which turned 25 years old in 2017.
 It should be looked back on as one of the most momentous films of the modern era, but for all its smartly movie-literate exploits in storytelling, it’s the characters’ distinctly Seinfeldian obsession with life’s banalities that is perhaps its most radical innovation.

 Take away the glorious levels of profanity, and Reservoir Dogs’ opening scene - in which schlubby, unremarkable men sit around dissecting Madonna lyrics and squabbling over tipping etiquette in a diner - could be lifted straight from the sitcom.
 If Jerry, George and co. were assigned a high-risk diamond heist, you could expect them to bicker obstinately over their designated code names as Tarantino’s hardened criminals did in the autumn of ‘92.